ecobost/cnn4brca/log.md

 * Select which forms of preprocessing to try

 ### Questions
-* Should I preserve a test set just for the final step (in December) or is it ok to use all data for the preprocessing choosing and then all data for the small vs big and all that?.
+1. Should I preserve a test set just for the final step (in December) or is it ok to use all data for the preprocessing choosing and then all data for the small vs big and all that?.

-* Is it a binary classification(cancer/no cancer) or 3 classes (micro/mass/nothing) or something else(detection)?
+	Answer: Separate a test set right at the beginning.
+Treat preprocessing as a hyperparameter to fit.
+For transfer leraning and big vs small you cna use the entire dataset but shuffle the test set to be different.

-* Validation vs 5-fold crossvalidation?
+2. Validation or 5-fold crossvalidation?

+	Answer: Validation.
+If validation ste is small, then 5-fold.

-* When checking for different preprocessings, fit all hyperparameters or only a subset or none at all?
+3. When checking for different preprocessings, fit all hyperparameters or only a subset or none at all?

+	Answer:	Fit learning rate and regularization.
+All other hyperparams would be set to standard (including the network architecture).

-* mxn o nxd for the name of dimensions?
-I like mxn.
+4. mxn o nxd for the name of dimensions?

-* Will I have trouble if I use the same data to train and test different models (even if changing randomly the test samples)?
+	Answer: mxn. m examples of n dimensions.

+5. Is it a binary classification(cancer/no cancer) or 3 classes (micro/mass/nothing) or something else(detection)?
+6. Which forms of preprocessing should I use?.